 Once again, social realism in a playlist.
-Like characters and situations in a big, lovelysocial-realist novels (think Rohinton Mistry’s A Fine Balance or Ngugi waThiong’o’s Petals of Blood) the songs here sit side by side in socialand cultural relation.
+Like characters and situations in big, lovely, social-realist novels (think Rohinton Mistry’s A Fine Balance or Ngugi waThiong’o’s Petals of Blood) the songs here sit side by side in social and cultural relation.
 Their juxtaposition illuminates effects of culture, expression and power.
-I call what I did in Fall River magic socialrealism.
+I call what I did in Fall River magic social realism.
 The novel has effects that certainly aren’t realist, but it also uses the tools of social realism.
-It’s characters and relationships are emblematic of broader social relations.
+Its characters and relationships are emblematic of broader social relations.
 In character psychology, we are invited to identify and to understand how it feels to be in various positions inside those relations.

-last song aren’t mentioned, but are there for the feels, and because they are part of my own early experience in the UK in the late 90s.
+last songs here aren’t mentioned in the novel, but are there for the feels, and because they are part of my own early experience in the UK in the late 90s.

 Portishead - Roads